budopod1/Epsilon/README.md

 The file extention of an Epsilon file should be .ep, .eps, .epsilon, or .ε.
 To compile an Epsilon file, run the command:

     mono Epsilon.exe compile <input file path> <output file path>

+# Building

+After changes are made to the C#, the C# must be rebuilt with `./build.bash`.
+After `builtins.c` is editted, the builtins can be rebuilt with `./buildbuiltins.bash`.